 Within Year 9, students receive Sex and Relationship Education through our partnership with the Firgrove Centre, all students will also get opportunities to participate in a range of events to explore other issues such as Human Rights, The Law and Discrimination within their lessons and during themed days.

 The Drama department at Upper Shirley High is a place that thrives with creativity and passion.
-A place that promotes the 6’cs, Confidence, communication, co-operation, consideration, commitment and contribution.
+It is a place that promotes confidence, communication, co-operation, consideration, commitment and contribution.
 The department aims to impart these important life skills needed during these formative years.
 Our department is a place that prides itself on lessons that educate, but also excite and help to develop our students into well rounded individuals, bringing out their creative side as well as developing their confidence for performing and evaluating.
 Therefore encouraging and enabling each other to reach their full potential during lesson time or through our successful programme of extra-curricular drama activities which enrich their time at USH.